 In case you have been following this blog lately and have noticed a break in the blogging streak so early, please note that I was out vacationing and all.
 So, kindly excuse.
 I said I will blog almost daily.
 1-2 days off in between should be okay, I guess!

 A few days ago, I came across an article/ news that ISRO and Indus Moon Mission have parted ways in a not so happy manner which means that India’s first ever private moon mission and in fact India’s very first mission with a Lunar Land Rover is in danger of getting scrapped.

 This was heartbreaking.
-For those who are unfamiliar with ISRO, seriously?
-And, Indus Moon Mission is a private firm based in Bengaluru which is competing in a brilliantly conceptualized Google Lunar XPrize contest.
+For those who are unfamiliar the Indus Moon Mission is a private firm based in Bengaluru which is competing in a brilliantly conceptualized Google Lunar XPrize contest.

 As per the contest:

 The competition’s $30 million prize purse will be awarded to teams who are able to land a privately funded rover on the moon, travel 500 meters, and transmit back high definition video and images.

 This is the future we see in the movies.
 Private firms competing to land their spacecraft on different planets.